rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-08-08-c098082f4d6d5b36-release-order-arun-kochar-defaulter-pan-arfpk1390p-in-the-matter-of-wisec-global.md

 - WISECGLOBAL
 tags:
 - defaulter
-- release-order
-- recovery-certificate
+- enforcement
-- enforcement-action
+- recovery
-- wisec-global
+- release
 title: 'Release Order – Arun Kochar [Defaulter] PAN: ARFPK1390P in the matter of Wisec Global Limited.
 Certificate No. 6243 of 2023'
 ---